chrisgao99/Driving-with-LLMs/data_conversion/conversion_document.md

 `convert_data` function from convert_data.py takes in one tfrecord file path and iterate through all the samples.
 For each sample, a list of 19 dicts data in time sequence will be print.

 For example, `/p/liverobotics/waymo_open_dataset_motion/tf_example/validation_interactive/validation_interactive_tfexample.tfrecord-00000-of-00150` has 49 scenarios (samples), so it will provide 49 lists.
 Each lists has 19 dicts so 49*19 datapoints in total.

+# How to get QA pairs for pretraining?

+`generate_qa_for_timestep` function in `QA_template.py` takes in one timestep data and ask 20 questions about simple understanding of the data.
+The answers will be directly found in the input data dict.